Aayushbijalwan16/Text-To-Voice-Convertor/README.md

 ## 📝 Usage

 1. Enter or paste the text you want to convert.
-2. Select the voice, language (optional).
+2. Select the speech, language (optional).
 3. Click the "Speak" button to hear the audio.
-4. Use "Stop" to halt voice at any time.
+4. Use "Stop" to halt speech at any time.

 ## 🎨 Customization

-- Modify available voice options and defaults in the source code.
+- Modify available speech options and defaults in the source code.
 - Adjust UI and styles through the React components and CSS files.
 - Add additional language support as needed.